 How do the big three social platforms stack up from a personal and professional standpoint?
 Facebook, LinkedIn, and Twitter all have strengths and weaknesses.

 Strength: Facebook’s super power is in its ability to keep me in contact with my weak connections.
-I can peep former classmates’ struggles with parenthood or find a couch to crash on in cities former coworkers scattered to.
+I can peek at former classmates’ struggles with parenthood or find a layover lunch buddy in cities my former coworkers have scattered to.
 People don’t vanish from your life anymore.

-For marketers, the Facebook database is huge, offers great targeting (with some weakness in the area of job titles), and some of the best advertising return on investment (even beyond social media).
+For marketers, the Facebook database is huge, offers great targeting (with some weakness in the area of job titles), and some of the best ROI across advertising options.

 Weakness: If my newsfeed offered an actual distillation of the coolest events in my friends’ lives, I’d be glued.
 One could blame the ad-focused algorithm but sometimes the ads are better targeted to me than the rest of the content.
 The truth is, my friends and I don’t always agree on what is post-worthy and the “boring” bits dilute the value of my news feed.

 Opportunity: Introducing post tagging would allow me to remove politics entirely from my feed, making it a much happier and more engaging place.
 Taggable topics could include: life event, celebration, baby pics, pet pics, travel, and sports.
 Bonus points if Facebook pre-selects the most likely tag for you when you post.

 Strength: I often find my LinkedIn newsfeed more interesting than my Facebook newsfeed.
 The professional nature of the platform results in a lot of social cooling, but what I lose in personal stories I gain in the relevancy of links shared.
 Additional post tagging/filtering options would be helpful, such as work anniversary, job opportunity, job seeker, case study, etc.